 Sign up today and get your aerial lift certification!

-Learn More About Preventing Aerial Lift Accidents with Fall Protection
+Learn More about Preventing Aerial Lift Fatalities and Accidents

 Aerial lifts are used in many capacities, but they are linked to injuries and fatalities every year on worksites.
 Falls are one of the most common types of boom lift accidents on worksites.
 The key to preventing them is by making sure workers have the tools and knowledge they need to avoid falling hazards.
 Fall protection is a very important component of aerial lift safety.
 It keeps workers on the platform and out of the hospital.
 Learn more about why fall protection is an OSHA requirement, how it can help prevent boom lift accidents, and what goes into fall protection protocols and equipment.